Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.2.SDL_App_Icon_Display/index_old.md

 ## 4. Differences from the SDL standard specification
 The items (1)-(3) listed below differ from the existing SDL Standard Specification.

-1. The parameters which defines the sort by priority<br><br>
+(1) The parameters which defines the sort by priority<br><br>
  - Priority of the AppHMIType<br>
- - The order list in the PolicyTable (corresponding to Policy server )<br>
+ - The order list in the PolicyTable (corresponding to Policy server )<br><br>
 Both are defined by OEM's own specification.<br><br>

-2. The display status of SDL App Icon
+(2) The display status of SDL App Icon<br>
-Two of the SDL App Icon display mode (ON/OFF) are already defined in the SDL Standard Specification.
+Two of the SDL App Icon display mode (ON/OFF) are already defined in the SDL Standard Specification.<br>
 However, the change of display SDL App Icon such as Tonedown display is not explicitly defined in the SDL Standard Specification.<br>

-3. The details in the HMI process defined in the sequence diagrams of SDL App Icon display status below, is not explicitly specified in the SDL Standard Specifcation.
+(3) The details in the HMI process defined in the sequence diagrams of SDL App Icon display status below, is not explicitly specified in the SDL Standard Specifcation.<br>
 Thus, we have used TOYOTA Specifications as a reference information to define it.
 There is no problem for OEMs to define the threshold value such as the number of registered SDL Apps by themselves.